srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.2.6 ( May 10, 2023 ) =
+* [Evergreen Countdown] - New element for evergreen countdowns.
+* [Dynamic Chart] - New query loop option for dynamically adding new data points.
+* [Header Search] - Added "expand" search type.
+* [Pro Accordion] - Added an option to auto-add FAQ schema to all accordion items.
+* [Notification Bar] - The "show again until user clicks dismiss" now allows for showing again after a set time.
+* [Pro Slider Gallery] - Added an option to change the size of image when adding links (for use with Dynamic Lightbox).
+* [Hotspots] - Markers can now be links.
+* [Slide Menu] - Added customizable aria-label for dropdown arrows.
+* [Table of Contents] - Added "conditional display" option to remove table if no headings found.
+* [X-Ray] - Moved position of icon and can now be enabled/disabled from plugin settings page.
+* [Dynamic Lightbox] - Plyr assets no longer being fetched from the CDN.
+* [General] - Added support for using elements inside content filtered by Piotnet Grid's facets.
+* [General] - Some minor UI changes ready for Bricks v1.8.
+* [Lottie] - Fixed an issue with "hover" trigger where child elements would restart animation.
+* [Pro Slider] - Fixed an issue where styling wasn't correct inside builder if was inside Bricks' template element.
+* [Table of Contents] - Fixed an issue where adding non-numeric values in offset wasn't accepted.
+* [Modal] - Fixed an issue where very bottom of modal sometimes wasn't visible on mobile devices.

 = 1.2.5 ( Apr 12, 2023 ) =
 * [Adjacent Posts] - New Query Loop extension for building custom prev/next post layout.